• Skip to main content

 Usability Testing

-Usability testing is a way to test how intuitive the design, user flows and content is in your product, app or website.
-Usability testing consists of asking real people who are similar to potential users to perform various tasks on your product.
-You can use the information gained from this exercise to identify opportunities for improvement in your product’s design, user flows and content.
+What Is Usability Testing Usability testing is a way to test how intuitive the design, user flows and content is in your product, app or website.
+This form of testing consists of asking real people who are similar to potential users to perform various tasks on your product.
+You can use the information gained from …

 Read moreUsability Testing